grafana/tanka/docs/docs/faq.md

 This makes debugging very hard.
 Furthermore, `helm` is not able to provide an adequate solution for edge cases.
-If I wanted to set some parameters that are not already implemented by the Chart, I have no chance but modifying the Chart first.
+If I wanted to set some parameters that are not already implemented by the Chart, I have no choice but to modify the Chart first.

 Jsonnet on the other hand got you covered by supporting mixing (patching,